Smattr/rumur/doc/vs-cmurphi.rst

 Deadlock
 --------
-The verifier can detect "deadlocks" in your state graph, where there are no transitions that make progress.
+The verifier can detect “deadlocks” in your state graph, where there are no transitions that make progress.
 CMurphi considers a deadlock to have occurred in any state that only has enabled transitions that lead back to itself.
-Rumur has two deadlock modes that can be selected with the ``--deadlock-detection`` command line option: "stuttering" and "stuck".
-Stuttering, the default,  matches CMurphi's definition.
+Rumur has two deadlock modes that can be selected with the ``--deadlock-detection`` command line option: “stuttering” and “stuck”.
+Stuttering, the default,  matches CMurphi’s definition.
 Stuck uses a weaker definition that considers a deadlock to have occurred only when a state has *no* enabled transitions.

 While Statement Termination